NBC Tower: TV and radio stations

-In February 2016, alternative station WKQX and sister classic rock station WLUP-FM announced that they will be moving from their longtime home in the Merchandise Mart to a new studio in the tower.
+In February 2016, alternative station WKQX and sister classic rock station WLUP-FM announced that they would be moving from their longtime home in the Merchandise Mart to a new studio in the tower.
 WKQX and WLUP-FM operated temporarily from the former WLS studios at 190 N. State St. On August 4, 2016, the move of WKQX and WLUP-FM to the tower was finalized.